impeccableai/axii-examples/tasks/basics/entrypoint_python/README.md

 # Python Task with entrypoint
 ## Description
-This script demonstrates how to use an entrypoint to run `pip install` inside a Docker container and then execute the `script.py`.
+This Task demonstrates how to use an entrypoint to run `pip install` inside a Docker container and then execute the `script.py`.

 ## Parameters
 - `arg` - argument to be passed to the `script.py`